Paris under Louis-Philippe: Amusement parks and pleasure gardens

-The panorama and the diorama
+Panoramas and dioramas

 A panorama was a very large realistic painting of a city or natural wonder, displayed in a circular building so that viewers, on a platform in the center, felt they were seeing real thing.
 The first panoramas had been introduced by the American engineer and entrepreneur Robert Fulton in the Passage des Panoramas on the Rue Montmartre in 1799.
 In 1831, the French inventor Jacques Daguerre invented the diorama, a display of two similar paintings lit by a moving lamp in such a way as to create the illusion of three dimensions.
 The building in which the diorama was located burned in 1839, and Daguerre turned his attention to developing the new technology of photography.
 A new theater for panoramas was built in 1839 by the architect Jacques Ignace Hittorff at the Carré Marigny on the Champs-Élysées to display Jean-Charles Langlois's monumental historical painting, The Burning of Moscow in 1812.
 The building, still standing, is now a theater located next to the Grand Palais.